Emilia062/BestShop_project/README.md

 ## General Information
 The website shows the firm's products and services.
-It includes calcualator to check how much will be cost package of the services which client chose.
+It includes calculator to check how much will be cost package of the services which client chose.